 Dear [candidate name],

 Thank you for interviewing for the [position] at [company name].
-Here’s how you can enhance your skills going forward.
+Here’s how you can enhance your skills in the future.

 Wishing you success,